anzmaaan/blender-scene-keeper/README.md

 # blender-scene-keeper
-A script to keep your blender scene organized and tidy in the outliner.
-Creates collections for every type of object, moves the objects to the appropriate collection, assigns appropriate prefixes to object names and checks for unnamed objects.
+Keep your blender scene organized and tidy.
+Creates collections for every type of object, moves the objects to the appropriate collection, assigns prefixes based on type of objects and checks for unnamed or default named objects in your scene.